SparkPost/support-docs/content/momentum/4/config/mta-sts/mta-sts-dns-cname-max-depth.md

 ---
 lastUpdated: "06/01/2024"
 title: "mta_sts_dns_cname_max_depth"
-description: "config option on how many continous cname lookups are allowed when doing MTA-STS TXT record lookup for a domain"
+description: "config option on how many continuous CNAME lookups are allowed when doing MTA-STS TXT record lookup for a domain"
 ---

 <a name="config.mta-sts-dns-cname-max-depth"></a>
 ## Name

-mta_sts_dns_cname_max_depth — specifies how many continous cname lookups are allowed when doing DNS lookups for MTA-STS TXT record for a domain.
+mta_sts_dns_cname_max_depth — specifies how many continuous `CNAME` lookups are allowed when doing DNS lookups for MTA-STS TXT record for a domain.
 Exceeding the configured value will be treated as a DNS lookup failure, which will be further treated as no MTA-STS policy available.